the-jordan-lab/docs/Experiments/EXP-0226-YBX1-CEBPA-CoIP-3T3-adipogenesis.md

 _To be completed after experiment_

 ## Comparison to Previous Iteration
-_Compare results with first iteration of this experiment_
+_Compare results with first iteration of this experiment (EXP-0224)_

 ## Relation to Project Goals
 This experiment directly addresses our hypothesis that YBX1 and C/EBPα physically interact during early adipogenesis.
 By comparing 3T3 cells with and without adipogenic stimulation, we can determine if this interaction is enhanced during the early stages of adipocyte differentiation (24h post-induction).